rubenFreitas1/ISEP-LAPR4-2024-2025/docs/Sprint3/us_316/readme.md

 ## 2. Requirements

-**US316** As CRM Collaborator, I want to send the show proposal to the customer.
+**US 316** As CRM Collaborator, I want to send the show proposal to the customer.

 **Acceptance Criteria:**